Ali Pasha’s Bridge

 ali pasha's bridge

-A SHORT BUT AMAZING HIKE TO ALI PASHA’S BRIDGE
+A SHORT BUT AMAZING ALI PASHA BRIDGE HIKE

 Pictures might make the bridge look like it’s stranded in the middle of nature, but the hike from the heart of Gjirokaster only takes about half an hour.